Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 One of the few gorges on the island that you can either hike or drive through, Therisos Gorge is about 10-20 meters wide and features an asphalt road quite in good condition, without much elevation and just a few turns.

-Although it can be quite narrow at times, the visibility is good and the place is safe.
+Although it can be quite narrow sometimes, the visibility is good, and the place is safe.

-On both sides of the road, there are high mountain walls and the landscape is lush, made of fragrant herbs, cypresses, and oranges (typical of the whole area).
+High mountain walls are on both sides of the road, and the landscape is lush, with fragrant herbs, cypresses, and oranges (typical of the whole area).

 Once you’ve passed the gorge, you will find the small village of Therisos, with its many traditional tavernas and typical grills.